rmcanany/SolidEdgeHousekeeper/README.md

 After processing, you can choose to change the Status back to the old value, or pick a new one.
 In the example, I decided to change everything to Available.
 You can select the new Status by clicking the appropriate button in the table.
 For instance, if you wanted to convert all Baselined files to Released, you would click the last button on the second row.

-If you want simply to change the Status on a batch of files, choose the `Open/Save` Task for each document type.
+If you want simply to change the Status on a batch of files, specify your Before/After choices here, then run the `Open/Save` command.

 If you don't need to worry about document Status for your current task, it's not a bad idea to disable the `Process files as Available` option.
 That's because, when enabled, it launches Design Manager.
 That doesn't hurt anything, but it can be a bit confusing to see that program pop up while Solid Edge is actively processing files.